kriszyp/lmdb-js/README.md

 ['hello', 1, 'world']
 ['hello', 'world']
 ```
+You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyIsBuffer` database option (generally slower).

 ### Values
 Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
 There are three supported encodings: